How to Build an Emergency Kit

 The 5 essential components of an emergency kit:

-- You will need food that is high in fat and calories and that has a long shelf life.
+- Food.
+You will need food that is high in fat and calories and that has a long shelf life.
 Meal replacement (protein) bars, canned foods, and packaged foods that don’t need to be cooked such as beef jerky.

 - Light Source.
 Candles are a fire risk so they should be avoided.
 Safe-light options such as battery powered or hand-crank flashlights, lanterns, or light sticks are all good options.
 Be sure to pack batteries.